 Cases are not complete unless they are accompanied by detailed teaching notes.
 We cannot meaningfully review your case without them, and teachers considering using your case need them to understand your intended learning objectives and goals for the case and how you teach it.
 Below are some guidelines.
 We also encourage you to take a look at the teaching notes for cases on our site as examples.

-This section tells us what course you developed the case for and what other courses it might be appropriate for.
-It can also include a two- to three-sentence synopsis or summary of the storyline of your case (e.g., Emily Norman, a registered nurse assigned to a six-person team ascending Mt.
+Introduction/Background: This section should begin with a brief summary of the content or topic of the case and its importance.
+It is also helpful to include here a two- to three-sentence synopsis or summary of the storyline of your case (e.g., Emily Norman, a registered nurse assigned to a six-person team ascending Mt.
 Denali in Alaska, is faced with... ...The ailing climber's condition rapidly deteriorates and he has to be evacuated from the mountain by helicopter to a local hospital....).
 This section should also tell us what, if any, prerequisite knowledge or background the students should have before undertaking this case and where in the sequence of the course/class/subject area you would teach it.
+Also tell us what course you developed the case for and what other courses it might be appropriate for or easily adapted to.
 As part of this section, you should include a bulleted list of your teaching objectives for the case, being as specific as possible.

 The sources you consulted in developing your cases as well as recommended further reading if appropriate.

-If your case contains copyrighted material, usually images or graphs (though this could also be extensive text taken verbatim) from a previously published source, we ask that you flag that material for us at the time you submit your case and tell us where it comes from (a complete citation, the URL for the website, etc.) so that we can determine who we should contact to secure permission to publish it as part of your case on our website.
+If your case contains copyrighted material, (images, graphs or extensive text taken verbatim) from a previously published source or Internet, please flag that material for us at the time you submit your case.
+Tell us where it comes from (a complete citation, the URL for the website, etc.) so that we can determine who we should contact to secure permission to publish it as part of your case on our website.

 Our collection is peer reviewed.
 All cases submitted to us are first reviewed in-house by us.
 At this stage, we may send it back to you for further work.
 Once we feel your draft is ready, we will send it out to be reviewed following a double-blind peer-review process.
 Typically, we use two, often three, outside reviewers with expertise in the subject area of the case and experience in teaching science using the case method.
 We give outside reviewers two to three weeks to complete their review.
 After we have reviewed the external reviewers' comments, we will forward them to you and ask you to consider them as you revise your case.
 After these revisions and resubmission of the case, we will make a decision as to whether we accept it for the collection.